TIBCOSoftware/tci-flogo/samples/app-dev/Monitoring-and-Execution-History/TCI-Flogo-Execution-History/readme.md

 ![Payload](../../import-screenshots/tci-execution-history/2-payload.png)

 3. Once the API is successfully run, you can check the status of the API using the Get Execution History status API.
-If you get the details of the payload you gave while enabling the EH, your Execution History is enabled for your org.
-Where as if you get a blank response, then either your org is a legacy org, or something has gone wrong with your DB.
-You can contact Tibco Support to get it resolved.
+If you get the details of the payload you gave while enabling the Execution History,that means Execution History has been enabled for your org.

 ![get status](../../import-screenshots/tci-execution-history/3-getstatus.png)

-### Push App and Use Execution History
+## Push App and Use Execution History

-1. Once Execution Histroy is enabled for your org, Open the app details page and go to *Execution History* tab, You will see that the *Persist Execution Data* toggle is now displayed.
+1. Once Execution Histroy is enabled for your org, wait for 2-4 minutes and Open the app details page and go to *Execution History* tab, You will see that the *Persist Execution Data* toggle is now displayed.

 ![toggle](../../import-screenshots/tci-execution-history/4-ehtab.png)